Our Research Themes

-Our research teams employ a 'clustering' of disciplines into four multi-disciplinary themes which are described in detail in the four main sections (accessed by the navigation link on the left).
+Our research teams employ a 'clustering' of disciplines into four multi-disciplinary themes which are described in detail in the four main sections (links below).
 This gives a flavour of the type of activity currently being undertaken across the university.
-Wherever possible use the contact details within each area to discover more detail or make direct contact with us.
+Wherever possible use the contact details within each area to discover more detail or make direct contact with a particular team.

 The UHI Research Database has details on all our researchers, research outputs, activities and research publications.
 The information is drawn from our institution-wide Research Database (known to our researchers as PURE), which is updated on a daily basis by the researchers themselves giving a live and accurate record of our research capability.

-To search for expertise, look for particular researchers or filter details by research area use;
+To search for expertise, look for particular researchers or filter details by research area go to;

-Should you have a partnership or collaboration proposal please contact email@example.com, Head of Knowledge Exchange, in the first instance.
+Should you have a partnership or collaboration proposal please make contact with the appropriate team noted on our